 Staff, pupils, contractors and visitors have a legal duty to report any condition or practice they deem to be a hazard.
 In most cases, reporting should be conducted verbally to the site Supervisor as soon as possible, who will then inform the Head Teacher as appropriate.
-Serious hazards will be reported using the appropriate form available in the school office.
+Serious hazards will be reported and logged by the school office administrator(s).